Connected Home Best Practices

 Last update: February 17, 2013

-This article has had almost 300,000 views!
+This article has had over 600,000 views!
 Thanks for reading it.

 Back in 2009, there wasn’t much information around to help people set up a home network for multimedia, so I wrote an article called Connected Home Best Practices.
 This is an updated version of that article.